Evidence of $\phi$0-Josephson junction from skewed diffraction patterns in Sn-InSb nanowires: Introduction

 \textbf{Challenge}.
 Attempts were made to detect the phase shift $\varphi_0$ in superconducting quantum interference devices (SQUIDs)~\cite{,szombati2016josephson, pita2020gate}.
 However, large magnetic fields were used.
 These fields were in the SQUID plane in order not to induce flux in the loop.
 However, at high fields of hundreds of milliTesla to a few Tesla, and given the SQUID area in the tens of square microns, multiple flux quanta thread the SQUID due to fringing fields and imperfect alignment even when the utmoust effort is applied to ensure strictly in-plane applied fields.
 Furthermore, Josephson junctions based on semiconductor nanowires are gate-tunable.
 This is typically thought of as an advantage due to an extra control knob.
 But the electric field from the gate changes the path of supercurrent in the nanowire, and with it the enclosed flux in the SQUID.
 A change by a fraction of a flux quantum is plausible for a 100 nm nanowire in a field of hundreds of mT.
 This shifts the SQUID interference pattern due to extra flux and not due to the intrinsic spin-orbit interaction and the associated $\varphi_0$-junction effect.

 \textbf{Approach}.
-We use supercurrent diffraction patterns as means of investigating the $\varphi_0$-junction state~\cite{sickinger2012experimental}.
+We use supercurrent diffraction patterns as means of investigating the $\varphi_0$-junction state~\cite{sickinger2012experimental,meyer2024josephson}.
 The diffraction pattern is the evolution of the critical current in magnetic field.
 It can reveal exotic effects such as d-wave superconductivity in corner junctions~\cite{wollman1995evidence}, the presence of edge states in planar junctions~\cite{hart2014induced}, higher-order Josephson harmonics~\cite{stoutimore2018second}.
 The fields at which the effect manifests are as low as 10-20 mT, smaller than in previous works~\cite{szombati2016josephson, pita2020gate} but large enough to dominate over possible self-field effects.

 \textbf{Results list.} In InSb-Sn nanowire junctions, we observe skewed diffraction patterns.
 When the magnetic field is perpendicular to the nanowire and in-plane (along the $\hat{x}$-direction), the switching current $I_c$ is inversion symmetric with respect to flux and current bias.
 The pattern is nearly-symmetric along the out-of-plane direction ($\hat{y}$) and along the current flow direction ($\hat{z}$) [Fig. ~\ref{Fig_device}(a)].
 The effect is observed over wide ranges of gate voltage, which works against a fine-tuning explanation.
 At the same time, no consistent effect of gate voltage on the skew magnitude is observed.
 To interpret our results, we develop two models.
 The first is a phenomenological model that illustrates how a two-component CPR with $\varphi_0$ can result in a skewed diffraction pattern.
 The second is a numerical tight-binding model which yields the $\varphi_0$-junction.
-Using realistic junction parameters, the numerical model is capable of reproducing the key experimental observations.

 \textbf{Brief Methods.} Junctions are prepared by coating the standing InSb nanowire with a 15 nm layer of Sn~\cite{pendharkar2021parity}.
 In front of the nanowire, another nanowire shadows the flux of Sn to create two disconnected Sn segments.
 Shadow junction wires are transferred onto chips patterned with local gates, contacts to wires are made using standard electron beam lithography and thin film deposition.
 Measurements are done in a dilution refrigerator with a base temperature of $\sim$50~mK equipped with a 3D vector magnet.
-Experimental panels ploting switching current are extracted from current-voltage measurements.
+Experimental panels plotting switching current are extracted from current-voltage measurements.